 It uses a completely new SQL query engine with a modern architecture specifically designed for the cloud.

-Apache Ignite cluster can be deployed on-premise on a commodity hardware, in the cloud (e.g. Microsoft Azure, AWS, Google Compute Engine) or in a containerized and provisioning environments such as Kubernetes, Docker, Apache Mesos, VMWare.
+Apache Ignite cluster can be deployed on-premises on a commodity hardware, in the cloud (e.g. Microsoft Azure, AWS, Google Compute Engine) or in a containerized and provisioning environment such as Kubernetes, Docker, Apache Mesos, VMWare etc.

 Apache Ignite Architecture